nuejs/www/docs/nuejs/examples/index.md

 [demo "form-fields"]

 ### Server communication
-Fetch data form server and update the view with the new items
+Fetch data from server and update the view with the new items

 ```
 <figure @name="fetch-fruits">